 - Get ideas: Create a contest where multiple web designers can submit website proposals to you.

-I hope this list of website builders for salons and services businesses has helped you decide on the right solution for you.
+I hope this list of website builders for salons and service businesses has helped you find the right solution for your business.

-For more website ideas, I recommend you check out my article where I list the top salon websites right now.
+For more website ideas, I recommend you check out my article, where I list the top salon websites.

-Wishing you the best of luck on your new website!
+Wishing you the best of luck with your new website!